West of England line: Passengers

 Passenger services are operated by South Western Railway using Class 159 and Class 158 trains.
 They generally run half-hourly from London to Salisbury and hourly to Exeter, calling at Clapham Junction and/or Woking and then most stations between Basingstoke and Exeter St Davids, although some smaller stations east of Salisbury and near Exeter have a reduced service.
+The fastest typical off-peak time between Waterloo and Exeter is 3 hours 24 minutes.

 The 2006 Network Rail South West Main Line Route Utilisation Strategy recommended building an extended section of double track from Chard Junction to Axminster, and a passing loop at Whimple.
-However, Network Rail's 2008 Route Plan was silent on the Whimple loop.
-The Axminster Loop is centred on Axminster station, and does not extend to Chard Junction as originally proposed.
-The line between Basingstoke, Salisbury and Exeter is not electrified.
+However, Network Rail's 2008 Route Plan did not mention this.